 - The Ref Video connectors allow the server to receive or send back the analog genlock reference signal. - The XNet2 connectors allow the interconnection of EVS servers, XF2, and/or XStore in an XNet2 network.
-The IN connector of a server is connected to the OUT connector of another server, and so on to form a closed loop network. - The Multiviewer connectors allow a monitor to be connected directly to the server, and to display PGM and REC channels as configured in the Multicam setup. - The Loop IN connector allows the loop of PGM1 on REC1 to be able to use the loop feature. - The Timecode connectors allow the server to receive or send back the LTC timecode reference signal. - The Gigabit Ethernet connectors allow the interconnection of servers, other EVS, and/or third-party systems into a Gigabit Ethernet network. - The RS232 connector allows a tablet to be connected to the server. - The Multiviewer connector provides an analog Multiviewer output on a DB15 connectors, that can be configured in CVBS, RGB HD or YUV HD. - The GPI connector allows GPI (General Purpose Interface) devices to send or receive electric pulses that will trigger commands on the server or to be connected with third-party devices. - The Console connector allows a monitor and a keyboard to be connected to the
+The IN connector of a server is connected to the OUT connector of another server, and so on to form a closed loop network. - The Multiviewer connectors allow a monitor to be connected directly to the server, and to display PGM and REC channels as configured in the Multicam Configuration window, in the Monitoring tab, Multiviewer page.
+See the Multicam Configuration manual for a description of the configuration parameters. - The Loop IN connector allows the loop of PGM1 on REC1 to be able to use the loop feature. - The Timecode connectors allow the server to receive or send back the LTC timecode reference signal. - The Gigabit Ethernet connectors allow the interconnection of servers, other EVS, and/or third-party systems into a Gigabit Ethernet network. - The RS232 connector allows a tablet to be connected to the server. - The Multiviewer connector provides an analog Multiviewer output on a DB15 connectors, that can be configured in CVBS, RGB HD or YUV HD. - The GPI connector allows GPI (General Purpose Interface) devices to send or receive electric pulses that will trigger commands on the server or to be connected with third-party devices. - The Console connector allows a monitor and a keyboard to be connected to the server.